The ModernLib ML Database

 All titles on each Author page have at least one clickable icon associated with them.
 Most have more.
 Here's what clicking an icon brings up:

-Here's where all the most important facts and figures about an individual title are gathered — as many as 15 separate indicators including first edition points, dates in print, confirmed sightings of DJ and binding types, genre and curriculum info; plus sales figures, notes about printing history, and other stuff.
+Called a BookNote, here's where all the most important facts and figures about an individual title are gathered.
+Each BookNote holds as many as 15 separate information items—first edition points, dates in print, confirmed sightings of DJ and binding types, genre and curriculum info, plus sales figures, notes about printing history, and other stuff.
 Sometimes contains links to further information or graphics.
 (Click here to see a detailed example.)

 Link to a web-based author biography (detailed when I can find it, sketchy when I can't), when possible at sites specializing in that author.
 (Click here to learn more about web-based biography links.)